Forgotten Ten: State funeral

 The campaign to rebury the men dragged on for 80 years from their deaths.
 Following an intense period of negotiations, the Irish government relented.
 Plans to exhume the bodies of the 10 men were announced on 1 November 2000, the 80th anniversary of the execution of Kevin Barry.
 On 14 October 2001, the Forgotten Ten were afforded full state honours, with a private service at Mountjoy Prison for the families of the dead, a requiem mass at St Mary's Pro-Cathedral and burial in Glasnevin Cemetery.

-According to The Guardian, some criticised the event as glorifying militant Irish republicanism.
-It coincided with the Fianna Fáil party conference.
+According to The Guardian, some criticised the event as untimely.
+It coincided with the Fianna Fáil party conference and occurred at a delicate moment in the Northern Irish peace negotiations.
 The progress of the cortège through the centre of Dublin was witnessed by crowds estimated as being in the tens of thousands who broke into spontaneous applause as the coffins passed.
 On O'Connell Street, a lone piper played a lament as the cortege paused outside the General Post Office, the focal point of the 1916 Easter Rising.
 In his homily during the requiem mass, Cardinal Cahal Daly, a long-time critic of the IRA campaign in Northern Ireland, insisted that there was a clear distinction between the conflict of 1916–22 and the paramilitary-led violence of the previous 30 years: